We don't just talk cars ... we teach how to buy them.

 Used Monte Carlo shoppers should note that for this generation, traction control and antilock brakes were standard on the 3.9L-equipped LT, the LTZ and the SS, but can also be found on some 3.5L-equipped cars as options.
 Also bear in mind that front-seat side airbags were optional across the board.
 And there's good news from its government crash tests, where it received top scores of five out of five stars for driver and front passenger protection in a frontal collision.

-Used Chevy Monte Carlo shoppers will find that there are still many models in the second-hand market from its previous generation, produced from 2000 to 2005.
+Used Chevy Monte Carlo shoppers will find that there are still some models out there from its previous generation, produced from 2000 to 2005.
 At the time, they were built on a new Impala platform and were available as an LS with a 3.4-liter V6 engine that produced 180 horsepower and an SS with a 3.8-liter V6 good for 200 horsepower.
 This production run was a significant improvement to its Lumina-based predecessor.

 All of these Monte Carlos come standard with power windows, power door locks, air-conditioning, a driver message center, a tilt steering wheel, a tire-pressure monitor, dimming interior lights and daytime running lights.
 The SS model also came with cruise control, foglights, dual-zone temperature controls, a pollen filter, 16-inch alloy wheels, a cargo net, steering wheel audio controls, remote keyless entry, a leather-wrapped steering wheel, rocker-panel moldings, a rear spoiler and twin exhaust outlets routed from dual mufflers..